WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_ssh.md

         xFeedback DeregisterAll
         ```

-## **Setting and Subscribing to Status** ~({{config.cProps.rxp.sectionIds.ssh}}.5)~
+## **Getting and Subscribing to Status** ~({{config.cProps.rxp.sectionIds.ssh}}.5)~

 !!! abstract "xStatuses"
     xStatuses contain information about the current state of the device, such as connected calls, the status of the gatekeeper registration, connected inputs and output sources.
-This status information will fire a callback when that particular status occurs and their last known state is stored and can be retrieved
+This status information will fire a callback when that particular status occurs and their last known state is stored and can be retrieved.

-    Many of the same techniques we reviewed under section **Getting, Setting and Subscribing to xConfigurations** ~({{config.cProps.rxp.sectionIds.ssh}}.4)~ will apply to this section
+    Many of the same techniques we reviewed under section **Getting, Setting and Subscribing to xConfigurations** ~({{config.cProps.rxp.sectionIds.ssh}}.4)~ will apply to xStatuses

     Be sure to complete **Getting, Setting and Subscribing to xConfigurations** ~({{config.cProps.rxp.sectionIds.ssh}}.4)~ prior to continuing in this section, as many pieces of additional context were covered there, and won't be repeated moving forward